davidly/wordle/README.md

     -s:solution The word to search for instead of the whole dictionary -v          Verbose logging of failures to find a solution. -V for successes too
-    notes:      Assumes words.txt in the current folder contains a dictionary Only one of -a or -s can be specified
+    notes:      Assumes words.txt in the current folder contains a dictionary Only one of -i, -a, or -s can be specified
     samples:    wordle              solve each word in the dictionary wordle -i           interactive mode for use with the wordle app wordle -i -r        interactive mode, but don't randomize dictionary word order